willjharrison/THINGSanalysis/README.md

 # THINGSanalysis
-Data and code to analyse the luminance and contrast of images in the [THINGS database](https://osf.io/jum2f/) of my recent work available on [bioRXiv](https://www.biorxiv.org/content/10.1101/2021.07.08.451706v2).
+Data and code to analyse the luminance and contrast of images in the [THINGS database](https://osf.io/jum2f/) as in my recent work available on [bioRXiv](https://www.biorxiv.org/content/10.1101/2021.07.08.451706v2).

 ## Table of Contents